rudi77/sdc/project3/writeup.md

 - brake: The brake value
 - speed: The actual speed

 For this project the center, left, right and steering values were taken into account.
-I started to train my model with these data only which did not lead to the desired result - my model was not able to keep the car on track but instead it directly guided the car into the lake.
+I started to train my model with the Udacity data set  which did not lead to the desired result - my model was not able to keep the car on track but instead it directly guided the car into the lake.
 Well done model.
 Looking at the steering value distribution of the provided training set indicates two things:
 - The data set is small.
 There are about 8036 sample rows in the training_log.csv file
 - The data set is unbalanced.
 Most steering values are distributed around 0.0.
 A steering value of 0.0 means that the car is driving straight ahead.

 A model that is trained with a small, unbalanced data set could be biased and underfitted.
 Therefore, I started to collect more data.
-My final data set consists of 46632 samples - one samples comprises the left, center and right image.
+My final data set consists of 46632 samples - one sample comprises the left, center and right camera images.
 I tried to balance out my data set using different techniques.
 The original and final steering angle distributions are visualized in the following plot.

 ![alt  text][angledist]